Measuring Evapotranspiration & Crop Coefficient: A Complete Guide

 What is Evapotranspiration?

-Evapotranspiration (ET) is the measurement of the amount of water a plant loses in a day.
+Evapotranspiration is the measurement of the amount of water a plant loses in a day.
 It is the combined loss of water from the processes of evaporation (the movement of water from surfaces or water bodies to the air) and transpiration (the loss of water vapor through the plant’s stomata to the atmosphere).

 Why Do We Measure Evapotranspiration?

-By measuring evapotranspiration and monitoring a field’s ETc, we can appropriately budget irrigation inputs based on our management plans, such as replacing only the water lost since the last irrigation or adding only what we can determine a plant needs at a given time.
+By measuring ET and monitoring a field’s ETc, we can appropriately budget irrigation inputs based on our management plans, such as replacing only the water lost since the last irrigation or adding only what we can determine a plant needs at a given time.
 This is the most efficient and sustainable approach to irrigation management and is crucial to anyone who needs to comply with irrigation regulations such as California’s Sustainable Groundwater Management Act (SGMA).

 Measuring Evapotranspiration